Hunter2030ZeRo/RECollect/README.md

 As an open-source project, we welcome contributions from the community.
 If you'd like to help improve OpenRecall, please submit a pull request or open an issue on our GitHub repository.

 ## Contact the maintainers
-mail@datatalk.be
+mk2cvmk2cv@gmail.com

 ## License

-OpenRecall is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.
+RECollect is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.